 Skip to main content

-Without any doubt, this celebration is important one in Japanese culture, and there is no one in Japan who doesn’t know the word クリスマス (kurisumasu, meaning “Christmas”.)
-Everyone thinks of Christmas as a time of happiness, illumination, and food.
+No one in Japan doesn’t know the word クリスマス (kurisumasu, Christmas in Japanese).
+Everyone thinks of Christmas as a time of happiness, illumination, and nice food.

 But if you ask them, “What day is Christmas?” you will notice that something is different.
-My answer would be that my Christmas starts on the 24th at night and ends on the 26th.
+My answer would be that my Christmas starts on December 24 at night and ends on the 26.
 And perhaps, in other countries, the answer may be slightly different.
 But Japan goes further.
-Several who I asked told me that “Christmas begins when Halloween ends.”
-And Halloween ends on October 31st!
+Several people I asked told me that “Christmas begins when Halloween ends.”
+And Halloween ends on October 31st.

 I concluded that this festivity in Japan is a period that builds up to the official day of Christmas and not just one specific day.
 From the moment stores change their shop windows from pumpkins to Santa Claus, Japan is already living the Christmas season, and All I Want for Christmas by Mariah Carey sounds everywhere.

-As Japan hasn’t got a Christian tradition, it has integrated Christmas in its own way, choosing what they like the most and ignoring the traditional meanings, which, obviously, don’t fit into their culture or traditional religion.
+As Japan doesn’t have a Christian tradition, it has integrated Christmas in its own way, choosing what they like the most and ignoring the traditional meanings, which, obviously, don’t fit into their culture or traditional religion.
 Why celebrate the birth of the son of a Christian God if the predominant religion is Buddhist and Shinto?

 How Do Japanese People Celebrate Christmas in Japan?